stvliu/thingsboard.github.io/_includes/docs/reference/lwm2m-api.md

 {% include images-gallery.html imageCollection="wakaama-terminal" showListImageTitles="true" %}

-## ThingsBoard LwM2M support
+## GridLinks LwM2M support

-ThingsBoard implements both LwM2M server and bootstrap server that supports plain UDP and DTLS (secure transport over UDP).
+GridLinks implements both LwM2M server and bootstrap server that supports plain UDP and DTLS (secure transport over UDP).
-As a platform user, you are able to provision and define the mapping between the LwM2M resources and ThingsBoard device [attributes](/docs/{{docsPrefix}}user-guide/attributes/) and [time-series data](/docs/{{docsPrefix}}user-guide/telemetry/).
+As a platform user, you are able to provision and define the mapping between the LwM2M resources and GridLinks device [attributes](/docs/{{docsPrefix}}user-guide/attributes/) and [time-series data](/docs/{{docsPrefix}}user-guide/telemetry/).
 The mapping is configured in the corresponding device profile.
 We will use some screenshots of the LwM2M device profile below to explain the basics.
 See the [Getting Started](#getting-started) guide for a step-by-step instruction to create the device profile.

-#### Read LwM2M resources to ThingsBoard attributes
+#### Read LwM2M resources to GridLinks attributes

 You may configure device profile to read and observe certain LwM2M Resource.
 The values of the resource may be stored as the device [attributes](/docs/{{docsPrefix}}user-guide/attributes/).
 To do this, select the "Attribute" checkbox for the corresponding Resource.
 You may optionally change the auto-generated key name, defining the attribute name in GridLinks.
-For example, let's configure the platform to read the LwM2M Resource */3/0/2* (Device Serial Number) and store it as an attribute *serialNumber* in ThingsBoard:
+For example, let's configure the platform to read the LwM2M Resource */3/0/2* (Device Serial Number) and store it as an attribute *serialNumber* in GridLinks:

 ![image](/images/lwm2m/attributes-ce.png)

-ThingsBoard will read the attribute value during device registration (LwM2M "Register" operation) or during registration update (LwM2M "Update" operation).
+GridLinks will read the attribute value during device registration (LwM2M "Register" operation) or during registration update (LwM2M "Update" operation).

 **Note:**

 We may optionally issue the "Observe" operation to make sure we subscribe to the updates of the LwM2M resource.
 To do this, select the "Observe" checkbox for the corresponding Resource.
-Let's configure ThingsBoard to monitor the LwM2M Resource */3/0/15* (Timezone) and store it as the *timezone* attribute:
+Let's configure GridLinks to monitor the LwM2M Resource */3/0/15* (Timezone) and store it as the *timezone* attribute:

 ![image](/images/lwm2m/attributes-observe-ce.png)

 Using the above configuration, we will make sure that the attribute *timezone* will always contain the latest value of the *Timezone* resource.

-#### Write LwM2M resource via ThingsBoard attributes update
+#### Write LwM2M resource via GridLinks attributes update

-ThingsBoard [Shared Attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes) are used to deliver the configuration updates to the device.
+GridLinks [Shared Attributes](/docs/{{docsPrefix}}user-guide/attributes/#shared-attributes) are used to deliver the configuration updates to the device.
 You may change the shared attribute in multiple ways - via administration UI, dashboard widget, REST API, or rule engine node.
-Once you change the shared attribute, ThingsBoard will search for the mapping between the attribute key and LwM2M resource.
+Once you change the shared attribute, GridLinks will search for the mapping between the attribute key and LwM2M resource.
 If the resource is marked as an attribute, platform will send the LwM2M Write operation to the LwM2M client device.

 See the *Timezone* example from the [read attributes](#read-lwm2m-resources-to-thingsboard-attributes)